Your Bucket List for Fall in Boulder

 All it takes is a barely detectable bite to the morning air or a yellow leaf sighting before you know it's time to start planning some scenic autumn outings.
-This year, outdoor activities are your best bet for fall fun, and Boulder's got plenty of them.
 We've prepped a checklist for you so you don't miss a thing during this quickly fleeting season in Colorado.

-Yes, the Boulder Farmers Market is open, and no, you don't need a reservation.
-It's open Saturdays 8am-2pm (through Nov.
-21. 2020) and Wednesdays 4-8pm (through Oct.
-7, 2020).
+The Boulder Farmers Market is open Saturdays 8am-2pm and Wednesdays 4pm-dusk.
 In fall, the market is bursting at the seams with last-of-the-season goodies — apples, gourds, Indian corn, squash, peppers, fall flowers, breads, honey and more.
 Bring your camera to capture all the fall colors.

 Many of Boulder's pumpkin patches are on the plains surrounding Boulder, which gives you a primo view of the mountains.
 Check out our list of Boulder County pumpkin patches.

 Positioned where the mountains meet the plains, and with plenty of water sources for deciduous trees, Boulder is a great spot for fall foliage viewing.
 In mid- to late September, your best bet for a spectacular drive is the Peak to Peak Scenic Byway.
-Right now, access via Lefthand Canyon (in itself a gorgeous drive) is recommended since there may be construction delays on Hwy.
-119. In October, there will typically be plenty of dazzling golden color right in Boulder, along the Boulder Creek Path or on hiking paths like the Bobolink Trail.
+In October, there will typically be plenty of dazzling golden color right in Boulder at parks like North Boulder Park or along hiking paths like the Bobolink Trail.

 Special seasonal releases are common among Boulder's craft brewers, so check the latest tap lists for gems like Avery's Rumpkin (pumpkin-infused with rum notes) or Upslope's Pumpkin Ale.
-It's also the perfect time for cider, with two new cideries in Boulder: BOCO Cider and Locust Cider.
+It's also the perfect time for hard cider, freshly brewed at BOCO Cider.

-Boulder's shops are open and are taking extra safety precautions, such as limiting the number of shoppers in the store at one time, giving tried-on clothing a "rest" period before putting them back out and asking guests to sanitize their hands before entering.
-Hit downtown's Pearl Street for a cozy new sweater at Chelsea, Cedar & Hyde Mercantile, the new Patagonia flagship or Savvy on Pearl (among many others) or the outdoor Twenty Ninth Street shopping center, where you'll find Evereve, J. Jill, Anthropologie, J.Crew Factory and many more.
+Hit downtown's Pearl Street for a cozy new sweater at trendy Elison Rd, the independent labels at Mable and Moss, the Patagonia flagship or Flower Wild (among many others) or the outdoor Twenty Ninth Street shopping center, where you'll find Evereve, J. Jill, Anthropologie, J.Crew Factory and more.